Take Your Next Step Into Ministry

 Good: Do you have tension with anyone in the church?
 If so, explain.

 We need a better understanding of God’s full training program for our lives.
-Although we could focus on specific qualities needed for ministry, we will here take a more strategic approach.
+Although we could focus on specific qualities needed for ministry, we will take a more strategic approach here.

 Four Areas of Needed Training

 Here are four special areas of training that the person who aspires to go into missions needs to pay close attention to.
-This does not differ too much for those going into the pastorate except in the area of raising support.
+This does not differ much for those entering the pastorate, except in the area of raising support.
 Each will be quickly introduced here and expanded below.

 Experience/training